 No information indicating cosmetic use could be identified.
 Some of the commercial uses such as paints and coatings may also be used in domestic applications.
 Consumer uses were only identified for tributyl borate.
-Tributyl borate was reported to be used in lubricant and greases and paints and coating products available to consumers.
-The reported concentration is < 1% (REACH n.d.-d; US EPA 2012; US EPA 2016).
+Tributyl borate was reported to be used in lubricants and greases, and paints and coating products available to consumers.
+The reported concentration was < 1% (REACH n.d.-d; US EPA 2012; US EPA 2016).

-Reported non- industrial uses include in pesticides and disinfectants.
+Reported non-industrial uses include in pesticides and disinfectants.